 Carrying his tray with him as he walked outside, Graham walked until he found a secluded spot by the quad, where a large tree stood in the middle of a grassy area.
-Sitting right against the tree's trunk, Graham set his tray down, leaving for a moment and heading over to a nearby soda machine, where he bought a bottle of his favorite drink, Mt.
-Dew Pitch Black.
+Sitting right against the tree's trunk, Graham set his tray down, leaving for a moment and heading over to a nearby soda machine, where he bought a bottle of his favorite drink, Mountain Dew.

 Returning to the tree, he opened the soda and took a drink, screwing the cap back on and looking down at his 'lunch'.

 Seeing it bubble like some kind of weird, Japanese hot-spring from hell, Graham gulped, bowing his head and closing his eyes before speaking.